 Turning $500 in Demo Credits into $100,000

-It dates back to early 2018 when a player started a discussion on the Casinomeister forum, claiming that the online slot Thunder Bird produced abnormally large wins during free play.
-The person in question started with an initial bankroll of $500 in demo credits and placed bets within the range of $10 to $40, eventually winning $100,000 within thirty or so minutes.
+The incident dates back to early 2018, when a player started a discussion on the Casinomeister forum, claiming that the online slot Thunder Bird produced abnormally large wins during free play.
+The player began with a bankroll of $500 in demo credits and placed bets ranging from $10 to $40, eventually winning $100,000 in roughly thirty minutes.

 Huge Wins Occurred Consistently during Free Play

-A representative of the online casino where this occurred initially responded that the game’s return percentages were the same in both modes.
-The original poster then insisted that he had tested the demo version on multiple occasions and almost always enjoyed huge wins.
-He attributed this to the abnormally frequent triggers of the bonus game during free play.
+A representative of the online casino where this occurred initially responded that the game’s return percentages were identical in both modes.
+The original poster insisted he had tested the demo version on multiple occasions and almost always enjoyed huge wins, which he attributed to the abnormally frequent triggers of the bonus game during free play.

-Consistent windfalls occurred only in the demo, while the real-money version of the game behaved normally.
-These disturbing findings caused the online casino to contact the supplier and inquire about the issue.
-The response of the software studio was that the free version was no different than the real-money game.
+Consistent windfalls appeared only in the demo, while the real-money version of the game behaved normally.
+These troubling findings prompted the online casino to contact the supplier and inquire about the issue.
+The software studio replied that the free version was no different from the real-money game.

 The Supplier Admitted RTP Is Different

-After the original poster raised the alarm, other members of the Casinomeister forum tested Thunder Bird on their own only to reach the same conclusion.
-The game indeed produced vastly different results when played in demo format, with players consistently generating five-figure winnings within a very short time.
+After the original poster sounded the alarm, other members of the Casinomeister forum tested Thunder Bird themselves and reached the same conclusion.
+The game indeed produced vastly different results in demo mode, with players consistently generating five-figure winnings within a very short time.

-Many forum members argued the free version had an RTP that went way beyond 100%.
+Many forum members argued that the free version had an RTP far above 100%.
 The online casino where this debacle occurred proceeded to launch a detailed investigation into the matter.

-Shortly after, the supplier admitted the demo indeed had a higher return percentage compared to the real-money game.
-The online casino referred to this practice as “unacceptable” and subsequently took down the game until the developer fixed the issue.
+Shortly thereafter, the supplier admitted the demo did indeed have a higher return percentage than the real-money game.
+The online casino called this practice “unacceptable” and removed the game until the developer fixed the issue.

 Closing Thoughts

-Players at licensed and strictly regulated gambling sites have no reason to fear the demo versions of casino games could have different characteristics than the real-money ones.
+Players at licensed and strictly regulated gambling sites have no reason to fear that the demo versions of casino games differ from the real-money ones.
 Online casinos rarely use proprietary software and typically offer games developed and configured by third-party suppliers.

 Even if there is an issue of this kind, both parties involved will step up their efforts to ensure it is resolved as soon as possible, as you saw from the case we discussed earlier.

 Multiple safeguards are in place to prevent such misleading practices.
-Both software companies and gambling operators undergo regular audits to ensure their games yield their advertised returns in both free and real-money mode.
+Both software companies and gambling operators undergo regular audits to ensure their games yield their advertised returns in both free and real-money modes.